ezebunandu/aws-security-group-audit/README.md

 - The script will be run from the management account of the AWS org
 - The script will be run with AdministratorAccess permissions
+- There should be `OrganizationAccountAccessRole` roles in all the member accounts
+- The script user should be assume the `OrganizationAccountAccessRole into the member accounts

 ## How to run